1995parham-learning/1995parham-learning.github.io/src/content/docs/tools/tilt.md

 When you run tilt up, Tilt looks for a special file named `Tiltfile` in the current directory, which defines your dev-environment-as-code.
 A `Tiltfile` is written in [Starlark](https://bazel.build/rules/language), a simplified dialect of Python.

+Because your `Tiltfile` is a program, you can configure it with familiar constructs like loops, functions, and arrays.
+This makes the `Tiltfile` more extensible than a configuration file format like JSON or YAML, which requires hard-coding all possible options upfront.